BiktorStorm/MusiConnect_pub/jack_voip/README.md

   <br />

-  For minimum latency, start JACK with small buffers: <br />
+  For minimum latency, start JACK with small buffers: Or higher buffer at a start <br />

   # 64 frames at 48kHz = 1.33ms per period
   jackd -d alsa -r 48000 -p 64 -n 2